 Yes, 95% of all Learn to Row students are complete beginners.

+You should wear athletic clothing that is relatively close fitting and comfortable.
 General rule of thumb is nothing too baggy.
 Rowing garb is the same type of clothing as cyclists and runners.
 Tights and spandex are ideal, but shorts, sweats or comfortable pants are fine.
 Layering is also good for the colder months.
+Most rowing shells come with shoes in them, but you should always wear socks in the boat and some footwear you do not mind getting wet while you are on the dock.
+Do not forget a bottle of water and a hat if it is a sunny day.

 If you have a desire to learn, we have the desire to teach you.
 The great thing about rowing is anyone can do it.
 No matter whether you are 5’2 or 6’4, have rowed before or have never heard of the sport before now, our Learn To Row program can accommodate you.
 Our boats can hold individuals up to 285 lbs and any height.